nicksonet/ansible-readme/documentation/source/quickstart.rst

 **********

-To see what kind of output Ansible-Readme can generate, the quickest way to get started is to run it one of your roles or some popular role out in the wild:
+To see what kind of output Ansible-Readme can generate, the quickest way to get started is to run it against one of your roles or some popular role out in the
+wild:

 .. code-block:: bash